 Rahnama’s augmented-eternity programs are still in development, but another researcher had developed a slightly different kind of working prototype.
 Eugenia Kuyda, co-founder of Russian AI start-up Luka, launched a program on their app last year that allows the public to engage with Roman Mazurenko, Kuyda’s best friend, who was killed in car accident in 2015.
 Kuyda’s aim was to use digital-afterlife technology to create a memorial in the form of a chatbot available to anyone interested in talking to Roman.
 But she had her reservations.

-The person’s digital being continues to evolve after the physical being has passed on.
 “I was worried: Would I get the tone right, would we be able to do something that will help remember a person, and won’t be in any way offensive to anyone that knew and loved Roman?” she says.
 “I was afraid to get it wrong, to make it not a beautiful memory for a friend but something creepy and strange.”

 In life, Roman had an interest in technology’s ability to “disrupt death”.
 He was fascinated by the bizarre consequences of being “outlived” by the vast archive of digital information we create in this mortal coil.
 Kuyda therefore thought Roman was the perfect candidate for this experimental memorial, and went about creating the bot.
 Once complete, she was amazed and delighted to experience her friend’s wit once again.
 Romanbot expressed Roman’s insecurities, his poetic perspective, and his self-deprecating sense of humor.
 The bot was so convincing it even earned a seal of approval from Roman’s mother.